antononcube/MathematicaForPrediction/MarkdownDocuments/AI-vision-via-WL.md

    "2021" -> "$11B", "2022" -> "$12B", "2023" -> "$13B"|>|>
 ```

-**Remark:** Currently LLMVisionFunction does not have an interpreter (or "form") parameter as LLMFunction does.
-This can be seen as one of the reasons to include LLFVisionFunction in the "LLMFunctions" framework.
+**Remark:** Currently `LLMVisionFunction` does not have an interpreter (or "form") parameter as `LLMFunction` does.
+This can be seen as one of the reasons to include `LLMVisionFunction` in the "LLMFunctions" framework.

 Here we convert the money strings into money quantities: